Liberess/Gooey-s-ClayIsland/Assets/Assets/UmbraEvolution/UmbraBoundaryBuilder/README_UmbraBoundaryBuilder.txt

 *Boundary Mesh Material: Applied to the boundary mesh when generated.
 Typically something invisible.
 *Placeable Layers: The layers that nodes will be set on via raycast interactions when placing nodes.
 *Query Trigger Interaction: Determines how raycasts deal with triggers when placing nodes.
 See Unity documentation for more information.
+*Update At Runtime: If true, an inexpensive operation runs every frame to update the boundary if any nodes are moved or rotated at runtime.
 *Placing Nodes (Not Interactible): Indicates whether or not node placement is occuring.
 *Start Placing Nodes Button: Starts node placement and takes over editor functionality.
 **Stop Placing Nodes Button: Stops the node placing process and returns editor control back to normal.